Equimatchable Claw-Free Graphs: Equimatchable Claw-Free Odd Graphs with

 We note that

-and $G_{21}, G_{22}, G_{23}$ are the graphs depicted in Figures \ref{subfig:G21}, \ref{subfig:G22} and \ref{subfig:G23}, respectively.
+where $G_{21}, G_{22}, G_{23}$ are the graphs depicted in Figures \ref{subfig:G21}, \ref{subfig:G22} and \ref{subfig:G23}, respectively.
 It can be noticed that the vertices $s_1$ and $s_2$ are not identified in $G_{21}$ of Figure \ref{subfig:G21} since the vertices playing the roles of $s_1$ and $s_2$ will depend on the case under analysis for this family.

-\begin{proposition} If $G \in \cg_{21} \cup \cg_{22} \cup \cg_{23} + C_7$, then $G$ is a connected equimatchable claw-free odd graph with $\alpha(G) \geq 3$ and $\kappa(G)=2$. \end{proposition} \begin{proof} As is done in Proposition \ref{prop:1ConnectedOnlyIf}, the equimatchability can be verified by enumerating the few possible types of independent sets of size three and applying Lemma \ref{lem:notequiIS}.
-All the other properties are easily verifiable. \end{proof}
+\begin{proposition} If $G \in \cg_{21} \cup \cg_{22} \cup \cg_{23} + C_7$, then $G$ is a connected equimatchable claw-free odd graph with $\alpha(G) \geq 3$ and $\kappa(G)=2$. \end{proposition} \begin{proof} All the other properties being easily verifiable, we will check the equimatchability of a graph $G \in \cg_{21} \cup \cg_{22} \cup \cg_{23} + C_7$ by using Lemma \ref{lem:notequiIS}.
+One can observe that in each case, there is only one possible type (up to isomorphisms) of independent set $I$ of three vertices which is as described below.